YashD0203/DataSerialization/01_JSON/README.md

 ### Encoding and Escaping
 When writing JSON in a programming language, you usually don't need to worry about manual escaping, as most programming languages handle it for you when converting data structures to JSON.
-However, if you're manually creating JSON, you should escape special characters within strings, such as double quotes ("), backslashes (\), and control characters
+However, if you're manually creating JSON, you should escape special characters within strings, such as double quotes ("), backslashes (\), and control characters.

+escaping is used to include special characters without causing syntax errors.
+For instance, escaping double quotes (") in a JSON string.

 ```json
 {